 Gynaecomastia is a medical term describing excessive growth of breast tissue in men.
 It is an exclusively male disease and refers to an abnormal growth of the glandular tissue in male breasts and excessive development of the male mammary gland.

 Haematoma refers to a collection of blood outside of the blood vessels, which gathers in body tissues or cavities.
+Haematoma are most commonly apparent as bruising to the skin, and are caused by internal bleeding into the extracellular space following blunt trauma - this can include accidents, falls and surgery.

 An implant refers to any type of object or material that is grafted or inserted into the body.
 There are many different types of implant and they can be used to correct a number of medical or cosmetic faults.